 The Office of the Provost is responsible for carrying out the academic mission of OHSU, providing vision, creating strategies and prioritizing resources in ensuring the quality of that mission.
 In doing so, the office works closely with the executive vice provost, the Office of Student Affairs, Office of Rural Health, deans, faculty and staff to enhance academic excellence, student success and the university's academic profile.

-Executive Vice Provost David W. Robinson, Ph.D., works collaboratively with the Office for Student Affairs to ensure academic and student success by providing support programs for academic personnel and students, academic fiscal management, oversight of institutional accreditation, management of academic programs and inter-institutional agreements and the implementation and oversight of academic policies.
+Currently led by Executive Vice President and Provost Marie A. Chisholm-Burns, Pharm.D., Ph.D., M.P.H., M.B.A., FCCP, FASHP, FAST, FACHE, this office leads and manages a variety of initiatives, processes and services and is devoted to creating a positive and inclusive campus environment.
+Dr. Chisholm-Burns works collaboratively with the Office for Student Affairs to ensure academic and student success by providing support programs for academic personnel and students, academic fiscal management, oversight of institutional accreditation, management of academic programs and inter-institutional agreements and the implementation and oversight of academic policies.

 The Office of Student Affairs oversees a broad range of services and programs devoted to the social, physical, psychological, financial, ethical and cognitive development of all OHSU students.
 The office works in partnership with the executive vice provost, faculty, staff and students to enhance student learning inside and outside the classroom.

 Marie A. Chisholm-Burns, Pharm.D., Ph.D., M.P.H., M.B.A, Executive Vice President and Provost